-Proposition~\ref{Propositionkjuytf9tfg76} below provides an example of a result from the Ergodic Formalism, that is, a result that has a metric analog for ergodic maps with respect to invariant ergodic probabilities.
-Indeed, one can find in most introductory books of Ergodic Theory a version, for invariant probabilities, of Proposition~\ref{Propositionkjuytf9tfg76} below (see for instance Proposition~2.1 of \cite{ManeLivro}, Proposition~4.1.3 of \cite{OV} or Theorem~1.6 \cite{Wa}).
+Proposition~\ref{Propositionkjuytf9tfg76} below provides an example of a {\em Ergodic Formalism result}, that is, a result that has a metric analog for ergodic maps with respect to invariant probability measures.
+Indeed, one can find in most introductory books of Ergodic Theory a version, for invariant probability measures, of Proposition~\ref{Propositionkjuytf9tfg76} below (see for instance Proposition~2.1 of \cite{ManeLivro}, Proposition~4.1.3 of \cite{OV} or Theorem~1.6 of \cite{Wa}).
 To state and prove Proposition~\ref{Propositionkjuytf9tfg76}, we need to introduce some definitions and notations.